Gautam Gambhir: Indian Premier League

-Gambhir was picked up by the Delhi Daredevils franchise in the first player auction of the Indian Premier League for a price of US$725,000 a year.
+Gambhir was signed up by the Delhi Daredevils franchise in the first player auction of the Indian Premier League for US$725,000 a year.
 He became the second highest run-scorer of the inaugural season with 534 runs from 14 matches.
-For his performances in 2008, he was named in the Cricinfo IPL XI.
-He was promoted to the post of Captain of the Delhi Daredevils for IPL Season 2010.
-At the end of the tournament he became the only player from Delhi Daredevils to score more than 1000 runs in the IPL.
+For his performances in 2008, he was named in the ESPNcricinfo IPL XI.
+He was appointed as the captain of the team for 2010 IPL.
+At the end of the tournament, he became the only player from Delhi Daredevils to score more than 1000 runs in the IPL.

-In the 2011 IPL player auction, Gambhir was the most sought after player, fetching a bid of $2.4 million from The Kolkata Knight Riders, making him the highest paid cricketer in the history of IPL.
-He was then appointed as the skipper of the team.
+In the 2011 IPL player auction, Gambhir was the most sought after player, fetching a bid of $2.4 million from the Kolkata Knight Riders, making him the highest paid cricketer in the history of IPL.
+He was then appointed as the captain of the team.
 Under Gambhir's captaincy, the Kolkata Knight Riders qualified for the IPL playoffs and also made it to the Champions League Twenty20 for the first time.
 He eventually led the side to their first title in 2012 by defeating defending champions Chennai Super Kings by 5 wickets at their home ground in Chennai.
-For his performances in 2012, he was named as captain of the Cricinfo IPL XI.
-Gambhir is the leading run-scorer of the Kolkata Knight Riders.
-During the same season, he scored 6 half-centuries out of a total of nine from his team and became only the second player to cross the 2000 runs mark in the history of the IPL and the second highest run scorer ever in the tournament.
-He led Kolkata Knight Riders to their second title in 2014 by beating Kings XI Punjab by 3 wickets.
-He led Kolkata Knight Riders to the playoffs in the 2016 and 2017 season and was also the highest run-scorer.
-For his performances in the 2017 IPL season, he was named in the Cricinfo and Cricbuzz IPL XI.
+For his performances in 2012, he was named as captain of the ESPNcricinfo IPL XI.
+Gambhir is the all-time leading run-scorer of the Kolkata Knight Riders (3375).
+During the same season, he scored 6 half-centuries out of a total of nine from his team and became only the second player to cross the 2000 runs mark in the history of the IPL.
+He led the Knight Riders to their second title in 2014 by beating Kings XI Punjab in the final by 3 wickets.
+He led Kolkata Knight Riders to the playoffs in the 2016 and 2017 seasons and was also their highest run-scorer.
+For his performances in the 2017 IPL season, he was named in the ESPNcricinfo and Cricbuzz IPL XI.

 On 27 January 2018, in the 2018 IPL Auction, he was bought by the Delhi Daredevils for ₹2.8 crore, and was appointed as the captain.
-Later Kolkata Knight Rider's CEO Venky Mysore revealed that Gambhir had asked the team not to retain him as he wanted to finish his IPL career where he started.
+Later, Kolkata Knight Riders's CEO Venky Mysore revealed that Gambhir had asked the team not to retain him as he wanted to finish his IPL career where he started.
 On 25 April, Gambhir stepped down from captaincy citing poor performances of the team, and announced Shreyas Iyer as the new captain of the Delhi Daredevils.

 In December 2021, Gambhir was announced the mentor of the new IPL franchise Lucknow Super Giants.
+On 22 November 2023, he was appointed as the mentor of his former IPL team Kolkata Knight Riders for the upcoming seasons of IPL.
+He subsequently won the 2024 Indian Premier League with Kolkata Knight Riders as their mentor.

+Other franchise cricket

+He captained India Capitals in Legends League Cricket and India Maharajas in the Masters.
+Under his captaincy the team won the 2022 LLC title.